-One question that springs to mind is ‘why should this theme should be referenced in this way?‘
+The question that springs to mind is ‘why should this theme should be referenced in this way?‘

-Firstly, the repeating nature of this two bar phrase played three times would make it very credible as a theme to improvise against, much in the same way as a jazz musician improvises against a repeating bass line or chord sequence.
+The repeating nature of this two bar phrase played three times would make it very credible as a theme to improvise against, much in the same way as a jazz musician improvises against a repeating bass line or chord sequence.
 Some baroque music also works in a similar way, with a changing melody working in harmony with a repeating ‘ground bass’.
 Dora Penny wrote that Elgar often made a strange sound when he was playing the piano, as if he was filling in a missing part, so it seems quite feasible that he could have improvised against a repeating phrase (but a long and more complex phrase would be less likely).

 Most interestingly, Dora Penny describes seeing a ‘poker-work’ design over Elgar’s fireplace which he had designed and made himself, showing a phrase from the Walkure ‘fire music’.

-Although the ‘Brunhilde motif’ is not ‘well known’ amongst the general public, I think it’s fair to say it would have been quite familiar to Elgar’s circle, to opera goers and to concert goers of the time.
-Anyone who has heard orchestral extracts from Wagner’s ring cycle would know it.
+Although the ‘Brunhilde motif’ is not ‘well known’ amongst the general public, I think it’s fair to say it would have been very familiar to Elgar’s circle, to opera goers and to concert goers of the time.
+Anyone who has heard orchestral extracts from Wagner’s ‘Ring Cycle’ would know it.
 In her book, Dora Penny reports going to a complete Ring Cycle performance at Covent Garden and also reports hearing Elgar play extracts from RW operas on the piano (and may well have been turning the pages).

 Puzzle 2: bars 7-10 and ‘Another and Larger Theme’.

-The 4-bar theme that I believe fits with enigma bars 7-10 is the leitmotif (partially based on the ‘Dresden Amen) which Wagner uses to represent the Holy Grail in Parsifal.
-However, it is just the top line transposed into G major, but fitting in with Elgar’s harmony.
+The 4-bar theme that I believe fits well with enigma bars 7-10 is the leitmotif (partially based on the ‘Dresden Amen) which Wagner uses to represent the ‘Holy Grail’ in Parsifal.
+It is just the top line of the ‘grail theme’ transposed into G major, but fitting in with Elgar’s harmony.

 The phonetic spelling of grail (‘GRALE’ or ‘GRAEL’) is an anagram of ‘ELGAR’, and he is known to have been keen on phonetic spellings and anagrams – This may or may not be relevant.

 The third musical clue: Bars 16-19

 You can here the ‘Sword motif’ played with bars 16-9 of the Enigma theme here.